codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

       <td>Removal of the old Coverage status check</td>
       <td>
         <p>Codacy will stop sending the old status check.</p>
         <p>If on this date you are still using the old check to block merging pull requests on GitHub, you will no longer be able to merge them.
-To fix this, <a href="#if-you-are-using-the-old-coverage-status-check-to-block-merging-pull-requests">follow the instructions below</a>.</p>
+To fix this, <a href="#if-you-are-using-the-old-coverage-status-check-to-block-merging-pull-requests-on-github">follow the instructions below</a>.</p>
       </td>
     </tr>
   </tbody>